Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 Dr Tammy Steeves, Associate Professor in Conservation Genomics, University of Canterbury

 My research interests focus on the ecological and evolutionary processes that contribute to the formation and maintenance of species boundaries, and the application of this knowledge to enhance the recovery of species at risk.
 I co-lead the Conservation, Systematics and Evolution Research Team (ConSERT) at Te Whare Wānanga o Waitaha/University of Canterbury.
-In partnership with relevant Māori (indigenous peoples of Aotearoa/New Zealand) tribes (iwi or hapū) and in collaboration with conservation practitioners, we use genomic and non-genomic data to co-develop conservation genetic management strategies for some of Aotearoa/New Zealand’s rarest taonga (treasured) species.
+In partnership with relevant Māori (indigenous peoples of Aotearoa/New Zealand) tribes (iwi or hapū) and in collaboration with conservation practitioners and local communities, we use genomic and non-genomic data to co-develop conservation genetic management strategies for some of Aotearoa/New Zealand’s rarest taonga (treasured) species.

 Dr Tara McAllister, Postdoctoral Researcher, Te Pūnaha Matatini

 I am a freshwater ecologist who recently completed my PhD on toxic cyanobacteria at the University of Canterbury.
 I have a broad range of interests including, freshwater management and ecology, te ao Māori, science outreach and pathways and experiences of Māori scholars in academia.

 I am currently working part-time on a postdoctoral fellowship working with Dan Hikuroa and Cate Macinnis-Ng which will involve understanding how Māori values can inform conservation, outreach with students at kura kaupapa and meaningfully co-developing research with Māori communities.